xyproto/permissions2/README.md

 Passing userstate between functions, files and to other Go packages
 -------------------------------------------------------------------

 By using the `*pinterface.IUserState` type (from the [pinterface](https://github.com/xyproto/pinterface) package), it is possible to pass user state structs between functions, also in other packages.
 By using this interface, it is also possible to change the database backend from, for instance, Redis ([permissions2](https://github.com/xyproto/permissions2) to BoltDB ([permissionbolt](https://github.com/xyproto/permissionbolt)), seamlessly.
+Another method is to pass the variable in a closure, as in the examples above.

 General information